What is the Canadian Experience Class?

 - $225 CDN per dependent child

-You can get an idea of your approximate score via the Government of Canada’s CRS tool but bear in mind this is only for general guidance and your final score could be different.
+To obtain an idea of your approximate score you can use the Government of Canada’s CRS tool but note that this tool is only for general guidance and your final score could be different.

-If you’re not familiar with Canada’s immigration programs and the Express Entry process, applying for the Canadian Experience Class can be daunting.
-Even if you meet the eligibility criteria of the program, there is no guarantee you will be drawn from the pool.
-So it’s important to bring your CRS score up to the maximum possible, which can be done in various ways and with some careful planning.
+There are many considerations to take into account.
+For example, meeting the eligibility criteria of a program does not guarantee that you will be drawn from the pool as your score could be too low.
+So it’s important to increase your CRS score to the maximum possible, which can be achieved in various ways and with some planning.

-If you are a UK citizen and would like some assistance with an Express Entry application, Total Law’s immigration lawyers are experienced in both Canadian and UK law.
-We can help you build a compelling and thorough Canadian Experience Class application and ensure you have the best chances of securing Canadian PR.
+If you are an Irish citizen and would welcome some help with an Express Entry application, Total Law’s immigration lawyers are well versed in Canada’s immigration programs.
+We can help you submit a comprehensive and compelling Canadian Experience Class application and maximize your chance of being granted Canadian PR.

 Comprehensive immigration advice tailored to your circumstances and goals.